JolleJolles/pirecorder/README.md

 # AnimRec
-A python module for automated image and video recording on the Raspberry Pi with the Scientist in mind.
+A python module for automated image and video recording on the Raspberry Pi with the Behavioural Scientist in mind.

 ![logo](https://github.com/jolleslab/AnimRec/blob/master/images/AnimRec-logo.jpg)